 Measles in Africa

-- Sierra Leone has been added to the list of countries reporting a measles outbreak.
+- Sierra Leone has been removed from the list of countries currently experiencing a measles outbreak.

 Original publication date: December 13, 2018

 Measles is a common disease in many parts of the word, including areas in Africa.
 Anyone who is not protected against measles is at risk of being infected with it when travelling internationally.

 Large measles outbreaks of over 1000 cases are currently ongoing in: